-Bull Market vs Bear Market – The stock market of any country in the world is like a heartbeat which is volatile throughout depending on various circumstances.
-The market will thus go either up or down which in financial terms is referred as a ‘Bull Market’ when the general market scenario is upbeat and the stock market is rising.
-On the other hand, if the market is moving downwards, it is referred as a ‘Bear Market’.
-The terminologies (bull vs bear market) are applicable from the way in each of these animals attack their opponents.
-In respective scenarios, the bull will thrust its horns in the air whereas a bear will stamp its paws down on its prey.
+The stock market of any country in the world is like a heartbeat, which is volatile throughout, depending on various circumstances.
+The market will thus go either up or down, which in financial terms is referred to as a ‘Bull Market’ when the general market scenario is upbeat, and the stock market is rising.
+On the other hand, if the market is moving downwards, it is referred to as a ‘Bear Market.’
+The terminologies are applicable from the way in each of these animals attack their opponents.
+In respective scenarios, the bull will thrust its horns in the air, whereas a bear will stamp its paws down on its prey.

-A Bull market is when the economy is very smooth, GDP of the economy is rising and job creation is also on the rise.
-Selection of stocks is easier in such a scenario as the overall health is stable.
-If an investor is optimistic then they are said to have a ‘bullish outlook’.
+A bull market is when the economy is very smooth, the GDP of the economy is rising, and job creation is also on the rise.
+The selection of stocks is more comfortable in such a scenario as the overall health is stable.
+If an investor is optimistic, then they are said to have a ‘bullish outlook.’

-- In the initial stages, most of the market changes are psychological and may not necessarily be accompanied by strong economic information or Corporate earnings.
+- In the initial stages, most of the market changes are psychological and may not necessarily be accompanied by robust economic information or Corporate earnings.

-- In the derivatives market, there will be a huge demand for Call options since the overall sentiment is upbeat and positive.
+- In the derivatives market, there will be a massive demand for Call options since the overall sentiment is upbeat and positive.

 It is to be noted that “Bull Markets” typically have four phases indicating its life-cycle:

-Though bull markets offer plenty of opportunities to make money and multiple existing investments, such situations do not last forever and the precise timing of its entry and exit cannot be predicted.
-The investor must know when to buy and sell for maximising their gains and attempt to time the market.
+Though bull markets offer plenty of opportunities to make money and multiple existing investments, such situations do not last forever.
+The precise timing of its entry and exit cannot be predicted.
+The investor must know when to buy and sell for maximizing their gains and attempt to time the market.

 What is Bear Market?

 Such a situation depicts a downward trend in the market over a period of time.
-The markets have a pessimistic approach and the prices of assets are either in decline or expected to fall in the immediate future.
-It will cost investors lot of money as security prices will fall across the board and investor confidence is also expected to take a hit.
+The markets have a pessimistic approach, and the prices of assets are either in decline or expected to fall in the immediate future.
+It will cost investors a lot of money as security prices will fall across the board, and investor confidence is also expected to take a hit.

-The characteristics and causes of a bear market will vary as per circumstances but the economic cycles and investor sentiment play a pivotal role in the anticipated direction and how long is it expected to last.
+The characteristics and causes of a bear market will vary as per circumstances.
+Still, the economic cycles and investor sentiment play a pivotal role in the anticipated direction and how long is it expected to last.
 Some of the indicators of a weakening economy are: